LiuRan89/RBforc4d/docs/DifwithRealbook.md

 ---
 # Dif with RealBook:

+I didn't know about Realbook before, Riggedbook is the C4D version of my same name flipping book plugin for Blender.([Riggebook for blender](https://www.blendermarket.com/products/riggedbooks))
+But I read the introduction about Realbook.
+The summary is as follows.

 Compared with Realbooks, first of all, Riggedbook's rig methods are different.
 Realbooks are made using mograph, while Riggedbooks are made separately page by page using binding methods.
 Both plugins have many similar features, such as hardcover and softcover books, the ability to adjust the length, width, height, number of pages, curvature of pages, curvature of the side, and so on.